60 years

 Visual Communication and Design EMHC 132

-Join us in supporting students by donating non-perishable food and hygiene items to the campus food pantry.
-Every contribution makes a difference—let’s work together to ensure no student goes without the essentials.
-Donations can be dropped off during Coffee and Conversation in the Simon and Rose Mandel Theatre Lobby —stop by, say hello, and help make an impact.
+Every contribution makes a difference!
+Let’s work together to ensure no student goes without the essentials.
+Donations can be dropped off during Coffee and Conversation in the Simon and Rose Mandel Theatre Lobby — stop by, say hello and help make an impact.

 The Pantry